dcsouthwick/iobmk/README.md

 ## About

-The HEP Benchmark Suite is a toolkit which aggregates several different benchmarks in one single application for characterizing the perfomance of individual and clustered heterogeneous hardware.
+The HEP Benchmark Suite is a toolkit which orchestrates different benchmarks in one single application for characterizing the perfomance of individual and clustered heterogeneous hardware.

 It is built in a modular approach to target the following use cases in HEP computing:

-1. Mimic the usage of WLCG resources for experiment workloads
+1. **Mimic the usage of WLCG resources for experiment workloads**
-   * Run workloads representative of the production applications running on WLCG
+   * Run workloads representative of the production applications running on WLCG.
-1. Allow collection of a configurable number of benchmarks
+1. **Allow collection of a configurable number of benchmarks**
-   * Enable performance studies on heterogeneous hardware
+   * Enable performance studies on heterogeneous hardware.
-1. Collect the hardware metadata and the running conditions
+1. **Collect the hardware metadata and the running conditions**
-   * Compare the benchmark outcome under similar conditions
+   * Compare the benchmark outcome under similar conditions.
-1. Have prompt feedback about executed benchmarks
+1. **Have prompt feedback about executed benchmarks**
-   * By publishing results to a monitoring system
+   * By publishing results to a monitoring system.
-1. Probe randomly assigned slots in a cloud environment
+1. **Probe randomly assigned slots in a cloud environment**
-   * In production can suggest deletion and re-provisioning of underperforming resources
+   * In production can suggest deletion and re-provisioning of underperforming resources.

 ## Benchmark suite architecture